rte-france/wattelse/wattelse/evaluation_pipeline/README.md

   - **Faithfulness**: Measures how well the response aligns with the provided context
   - **Retrievability**: Evaluates the relevance and sufficiency of retrieved context
 - Sequential evaluation pipeline with automatic model switching
-- Configurable evaluation settings
+- Configurable evaluation and server settings
 - Parallel processing for efficient evaluation
-- Comprehensive result aggregation and reporting
+- Comprehensive result aggregation and reporting through a Streamlit app

 ## Prerequisites